8 FAQs about your website.

 To make it easy for people to find your website and minimise the risk of someone else using a similar domain name, some businesses register several domain names.
 For example, you might want to register yourname.co.uk and yourname.com or even different versions of yourname.

-Registration itself is a fairly simple process, requiring the provision of various administrative details (eg who owns the domain name, contact details) and payment of a small fee.
-You should then receive a domain name registration certificate; check the detailed terms of the registration to ensure that the domain name is properly registered to you.
+Registration itself is a fairly simple process.
+You provide various administrative details (eg who owns the domain name, contact details) and pay a small fee.
+You should then receive a domain name registration certificate; check the details to ensure that the domain name is properly registered to you.
 Thereafter, you continue to pay small renewal fees to maintain your registration.

 Possible approaches to recovering the domain name include using one of the internet domain name dispute resolution procedures or taking action under trade mark legislation or the law of 'passing off'.
 On the other hand, if whoever has registered the domain name has a legitimate claim to it, you may have to accept the fact and choose another domain name.
 Take legal advice on what best suits your circumstances.